Looking for more key themes for 2022? Download our free report.

 Key Trends

 CRISPR gene-editing technology system, RNA can be engineered to eliminate or edit a gene.
-This technology is being utilized more widely by other Big Pharmaceutical companies such as Moderna and BioNTech (NASDAQ: BNTX) who are pioneering their mRNA breakthrough in killing cancer through immunotherapy.
-Genome sequencing can detect a propensity to a certain type of cancer or autoimmune disease.
+This technology is being utilized more widely by other Big Pharmaceutical companies such as Moderna and BioNTech (NASDAQ: BNTX), who are pioneering their mRNA breakthrough in killing cancer through immunotherapy.
+Genome sequencing can detect a propensity to a specific type of cancer or autoimmune disease.
 The genome sequencing company holding the data will guide the patient to a suitable therapy or treatment plan.

-Preoperative planning and customized surgery
+• Preoperative planning and customized surgery

-Medical devices and surgical instruments
+• Medical devices and surgical instruments

-Molds, prostheses and customizable implants
+• Molds, prostheses and customizable implants

-3D digital dentistry and drug administration
+• 3D digital dentistry and drug administration

 Will they, or won’t they?

-While some states in the USA have legalized cannabis for recreational purposes, the jury is still out on the widespread adoption of psychedelic drugs for medical use, CBD oils and pills have been legal for some time now for medical use and it’s becoming the drug of choice for consumers to manage chronic pain illnesses.
+While some states in the USA have legalized cannabis for recreational purposes, the jury is still out on the widespread adoption of psychedelic drugs for medical use, CBD oils and pills have been legal for some time now for medical use, and it's becoming the drug of choice for consumers to manage chronic pain illnesses.

 What should Investors be looking out for?